MedatechUK/Medatech.APY/docs/cl.md

 ```

 ### Using in a service.
-When using this clArg in a service, you need to pass the args paramater of the service constructor as a paramater to clArg.
+Note when using this clArg in the service context, you need to pass the args paramater of the service constructor as a paramater to clArg.
 ```python
 class MyService(win32serviceutil.ServiceFramework):